magepages/mpdocs/docs/shipping-rules/index.md

 # Shipping Rules
 ## Overview

-Default Magento only allows fixed shipping fees for item or order, admins can only set rules to free items / orders that can not be custom shipping price.
-The Shipping Rules module provides some solutions for admins to change, add or subtract shipments by item or order.
-Or admins can create rules to apply ship fees for certain days or time frames or apply shipping fees to each store or different customer groups.
+Default Magento only allows fixed shipping fees for item or order, admins can only set rules to free items/orders that can not custom the shipping price.
+[Mageplaza Shipping Rules module](http://www.mageplaza.com/magento-2-shipping-rules/) provides some solutions for admins to change, add or subtract shipments by the item or order.
+Or admins can create rules to apply shipping fees for certain days or time frames or apply shipping fees to each store or different customer groups.

 ## How to use
 - The rule is applied on the frontend